Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 layer for any number of varied data sources.

 Alluxio can be divided into three components: masters, workers, and clients.
-A typical setup consists of a single leading master, multiple standby masters, a job master, workers, and job workers.
+A typical cluster consists of a single leading master, standby masters, a job master, workers, and job workers.
 The master and worker processes constitute the Alluxio servers, which are the components a system administrator would maintain.
 Clients are used to communicate with the Alluxio servers by applications such as Spark or